openebs/zfs-localpv/docs/quickstart.md

 ## Setup

 All nodes must have the same version of `zfsutils-linux` installed: Please check here for [version](../README.md#supported-system) details.
+For example for installing on Ubuntu disto use:

 ```bash
 apt-get install zfsutils-linux